datalayer/mcp-compose/examples/proxy-anonymous/README.md

 ```

 The agent is designed to:
-- Connect to the MCP Server Composer via SSE
+- Connect to the MCP Compose via SSE
 - Access tools from both Calculator and Echo servers through a unified interface
 - Provide an interactive CLI powered by Anthropic Claude